Boucanier2024/Boucanier2024/README.md

 Hi.
 I am starting a new path with Flutter.
-At my age, it is a frustrating experience, but I will get there.

 <!---
 Boucanier2024/Boucanier2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.